locessentials/eng401-business-english-us/overview/overview.md

 The course concludes with an integrative final project that synthesizes the knowledge and skills acquired throughout the semester.

-## Course Duration
-**17 weeks total**
-**5 units** with 3 topics per unit plus the integrative project

 ## Weekly Workflow
-**We have class on Tuesdays and Thursdays** and the materals for the week will be available for review at the start of the week.
-Homework is generally due the Sunday after our weekly class meetings.
+These course contents are designed to be worked through week by week.
+You're encouraged to work through about a page per day.
+You can conclude each week by completing the main assignment associated with the topic.

 ---

-## 📥 Download Course Overview
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/overview/overview.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/overview/overview.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
 Copy the downloaded overview and try these prompts:
 - "Help me create a study schedule for this 17-week course"
 - "Explain how these units build on each other progressively"